 I downloaded a training guide and followed it religiously as the weeks rolled along and the miles started racking up.
 As the countdown grew closer, I was pounding out two to three hours of running a day.
 I was so proud of the hard work that I had put into the process.
 I hadn’t taken a single day off unless the protocol called for it and I honestly felt like I had this whole marathon thing in the bag.

 The long awaited race day quickly arrived.
 I remember nervously walking to the starting line as the DJ cranked up the tunes and the emcee counted down the minutes until the race would be set into motion.
-The excitement was overwhelming as the starting gun soon fired and I was ushered into a sea of bodies all moving in the same direction.
-I was able to shake off some of the nervousness as I got into a running groove and enjoy the spectacular sights as we ran through some of the most beautiful parts of the city.
+The excitement was overwhelming as the starting gun fired and I was ushered into a sea of bodies all moving in the same direction.
+I was able to shake off some of the nervousness as I got into a running groove with spectacular sights as we ran through some of the most beautiful parts of the city.
 The first ten miles or so seemed like I was gliding on air and while I knew from my training that I needed to pace myself, I remember thinking that the next few hours weren't going to be that bad.

 At mile thirteen, the momentum shifted.
 Because the race was designed for both a half and full marathon, the large group that I was running with suddenly took a turn.
 These were the half marathon runners and they were headed back to the finish line.
 The first mental hurdle of the marathon hit me as I struggled to work through the sudden drop in people that had been running beside me moments before.
 I was beyond envious that my former racing cohorts were wrapping this up and heading back to the tents for a massage and some food.
 I took a quick look beside and behind me and realized that I was suddenly alone.
 And then, another terrifying thought quickly presented a wave of panic throughout my body.
 I had to now run this entire length all over again.